Rodrigues Network for Learning Robot Actions: Acknowledgements

 { \textbf{Supplementary Material} }

 This supplementary material provides additional details to support the experiments presented in the main paper.
 Section~\ref{sec:rodrinet_character} describes how we adapt the Neural Rodrigues Operator for animated characters, as used in the 3D hand reconstruction experiment.
+Section~\ref{sec:arch_supp} provides additional details on network architecture.
 Section~\ref{sec:experiment_settings} outlines our experimental settings, including data collection, training procedures, evaluation protocols, and all training hyperparameters.
 Section~\ref{sec:method_and_implementation_details} details the architecture and configurations of both baseline models and our proposed method across all experiments.
 These details are provided to facilitate reproducibility of our results.
 We will release our code, datasets, and pretrained checkpoints upon acceptance to further support the community in reproducing and building upon our work.

 Additionally, Section~\ref{sec:additional_results} presents further experiments designed to investigate the properties of our model and provide additional support for the claims made in the main paper.
 Finally, Section~\ref{sec:CUDA} describes our CUDA implementation of the Multi-Channel Rodrigues Operator, which accelerates training and inference.